 Finasteride primarily inhibits type II 5α-reductase, while dutasteride also inhibits type I 5α-reductase.
 I would therefore not be surprised if topical dutasteride’s superiority over topical finasteride is even greater than the superiority of dutasteride pills over finasteride pills.
 Hopefully, there will also be fewer side effects even after accounting for some systemic absorption via the scalp.

-A number of clinics and many local pharmacies can already compound topical finasteride for you.
-However, such localized products will never be substantiated by clinical studies, as is the case with Almirall’s product.
-Moreover, a large company such as Polichem has devoted years of research in perfecting its drug delivery system.
-They also have to prove limited to no side effects from their product during the rigorous clinical trial phases.
+A number of doctors, clinics and local pharmacies can already prescribe and compound topical finasteride for you.
+However, such localized products will never be substantiated by expensive clinical studies, as is the case with Almirall’s ALM12845 product.
+Moreover, a large pharmaceutical company such as Polichem can devote years of research in perfecting its drug delivery system.